-The Working Party will consider ways to promote access to justice through dispute resolution systems designed for the very people who experience a housing problem.
-The Working Party has convened three subgroups which will look to test ideas, gather evidence and create recommendations for reform of the housing disputes system.
-The subgroups are (a) Digitisation within housing disputes; (b) Current processes used to resolve housing disputes; and (c) User needs/alternative dispute resolution within housing disputes.
+The Working Party considered ways to promote access to justice through dispute resolution systems designed for the very people who experience a housing problem.
+The Working Party convened three subgroups which looked to testing ideas, gather evidence and create recommendations for reform of the housing disputes system.
+The subgroups were (a) Digitisation within housing disputes; (b) Current processes used to resolve housing disputes; and (c) User needs/alternative dispute resolution within housing disputes.

 - Chair – Andrew Arden QC (Former head of Arden Chambers)

 - Professor Helen Carr (Professor at University of Kent, part-time First-tier Tribunal (Property Chamber) judge)